rpmuller/ePubs/WP1.md

 Plato's communism annoys Aristotle.
-It would lead, he says, to anger against lazy people, and to the sort of quarrels that are common between fellow-travellers.
+It would lead, he says, to anger against lazy people, and to the sort of quarrels that are common between fellow travellers.
 It is better if each minds his own business.
 Property should be private, but people should be so trained in benevolence as to allow the use of it to be largely common.
 Benevolence and generosity are virtues, and without